-The Market Place Tea Rooms – a tea rooms offering gluten free cake and gluten free Cornish pasties.
+The Market Place Cafe – a tea rooms offering gluten free cake and gluten free Cornish pasties.

 Porthmeor Beach Café, St Ives – all gluten free items marked on the menu.
 Lots of delicious tapas options and gf puds too!
 Plus lovely view over Porthmeor Beach and there’s a surf school attached.